Developer Resources

 Always provide fallback behavior:

-2 response = client.search(query=user_query)
+5 response = you.search.unified(query=user_query)

 Frequently Asked Questions